Scottish-Natural-Heritage/peat_depth_uploader/README.md

 ## Overview

-This script formats and uploads files (gpkg, shp) containing peat depth survey and condition data.
+This project formats and uploads files (gpkg, shp) containing peat depth survey and condition data.
 It uses geopandas, sqlalchemy and geoalchemy2.
+An accompanying helper script `sheet_to_spatial.py` is included to convert excel files into spatial vector format.

 ---